5 Things Not to Say to Someone with Bipolar Disorder

 I have been a professional mental health advocate for 14 years now, and I have a lot of experience hearing supportive and decidedly unsupportive utterances.
 While people rarely mean to insult those with bipolar disorder, saying the wrong thing can definitely do that.

-Sometimes, insensitive remarks are due to prejudice and stigma, whereas other times, people just aren’' thinking about the impact of their words.
+Sometimes, insensitive remarks are due to prejudice and stigma, whereas other times, people just are not thinking about the impact of their words.
 No matter the cause, though, it's helpful to know what not to say to a person with bipolar disorder to be a more supportive and accepting person.

 What not to say to someone with bipolar